dexie-space/blocklist/README.md

 ## Add an entry (Report)

-You can use the [reporting tool provided by dexie](https://dexie.space/report) to report an NFT.
-Alternatively add the affected DID to `dids/{did}.json` and create a pull request.
+Add the affected DID to `dids/{did}.json` and create a pull request.
 The file should be in the following format:

 ```json
 {